 2.2 Fostering Optimism

 Optimism is a key component of resilient thinking.
 It involves maintaining a hopeful outlook even in the face of adversity.
-Optimistic individuals focus on what they can control and believe in their ability to overcome challenges.
-Consider someone diagnosed with a chronic illness.
-While the situation may be daunting, an optimistic mindset can motivate them to seek the best treatment, make lifestyle changes, and maintain a positive quality of life.
+Optimistic individuals focus on what they can control and believe in their ability to overcome challenges, drawing upon their inner strengt

 2.3 Cultivating Self-Compassion